 You’ll be chopping, slicing and dicing up a storm between now and the new year, and a sharp knife will make the job so much easier and safer.
 (Dull knives are a real safety risk, and you don’t want to spend the holiday in the emergency room.)
 Some tips:

 - Don’t try to use the honing steel lurking in your drawer for this job.
 That’s fine to keep sharp blades keen, but it can’t revive truly dull knife.

 - You can sharpen knives yourself with a wet stone or an electric knife sharpener like Chef’s Choice (Ina Garten uses that, so you’d be in good company).

-- Many kitchenware stores, like Sur la Table and Williams-Sonoma, and restaurant-supply stores will sharpen your knives for a small fee (sometimes with the first one free).
+- Many kitchenware stores, like Williams-Sonoma, and restaurant-supply stores will sharpen your knives for a small fee (sometimes with the first one free).
 Call ahead to see if/when their knife guru is available.

 - Heading to the farmers’ market?
 Knife masters often set up shop at local markets so you can drop your blades off to be sharpened while you shop.